 From then on, every time our neighbor has a cookout, she always invites my family over and introduces us to her guests by saying, “These are my Kurdish neighbors; what wonderful people they are.”

-[wc_testimonial by=”” url=”” position=”left”]1010841_267302113413038_427142816_nArticle written by Karez Hassan, from America.
+[wc_testimonial by=”” url=”” position=”left”]Article written by Karez Hassan, from America.
 “I was born between Safeen and Sork Mountains in Shaqlawa, Kurdistan.
 I love learning about different religions, and cultures.
 I enjoy teaching people what I’ve learned and always giving a helping hand.
 I’m blunt, active, and an out-going girl, with a smile always on my face.
 Justice and individual freedom is what I strive for.
 I didn’t choose my identity, but its my choice to keep it.”[/wc_testimonial]